 Use resources to determine small business owner income

 Although you might be eager to answer, how much do small business owners make?, there isn’t one definite answer.
 If you are thinking about starting a business, use resources to help you make educated guesses on how much you will earn.
 But remember, no two businesses are the same.

 Your income might depend on additional factors like the amount of marketing you do, customer service, and more.

-If you are a veteran small business owner who’s trying to figure out whether you should be earning more or less, you could talk with an accountant to go over your financial numbers.
+If you are a veteran small business owner trying to figure out whether you should be earning more or less, you could talk with an accountant to review your financial numbers.
 They can help you budget expenses.

 Tracking your business’s profits doesn’t have to be difficult.
 Use Patriot’s online accounting software to record expenses and income.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today!